 Can I easily afford it?

-If something is going to put me in debt or cause financial stress, it’s not for me.
+If something is going to put me in debt or cause financial stress and cause me to start looking for how to get 1000 dollars fast, it’s not for me.
 Although I do believe that you often get what you pay for, I also believe in making smart financial decisions.
 So if a curriculum is fantastic, but out of my price range, I either work to come up with the money to buy it or I put it on my wish list for next year and make plans to save for it.

 What is their refund policy?